leobit-flutter-2021/fashion-application/README.md

 # Flutter

-This work is done on the subject of fashion
+This work is done on the subject of fashion.

 # Application "Home Page"